magenta-aps/mox/doc/user/settings.rst

    Default: ``"localhost"``

-   Which host to use when connecting to the database.
+   The host to use when connecting to the database.

 .. py:data:: DB_PORT